5/7/2025

 President and Chief Executive Officer

 Yeah.
-And Daniel, thanks for the question.
-Let me add to that.
-Fortunately, Europe academics were really, really strong, right?
+And, Daniel, thanks for the question.
+Let me add to that that, fortunately, Europe academics were really, really strong, right?
 So it's interesting to see that dynamic, which we might continue to see.
-But in the meantime, you think about the, you know, our portfolio and how it also maps towards the academic market.
-Arguably, you would think that instrumentation is probably more impacted than our consumables.
-And we've seen that in our numbers.
-Our consumables were relatively flat in the US academic markets.
-80% of our revenues come from consumables, 10% from services.
-And that's obviously a very favorable mix.
-If you then look at the other 10%, that's instrument related.
-Now these instruments are actually on a relatively high level.
-So they're actually low price point around 50k, which then also you would expect is a little bit different decision making process.
-So lower capex.
-But then in the meantime, they are positioned to automate very clunky yet fundamental processes in your laboratories and basically take cost out and increase your efficiencies, which might be something that you really would like during times of constraints.
+But in the meantime, you think about our portfolio and how it also maps towards the academic market.
+Arguably, you would think that instrumentation is probably more impacted than our consumables, and we've seen that in our numbers.
+Our consumables were relatively flat in the U.S. academic markets.
+Eighty percent of our revenues come from consumables, 10 percent from services, and that's obviously a very favorable mix.
+If you then look at the other 10 percent, that's instrument-related.
+Now, these instruments are are actually on a relatively low price point, around 50K, which then also you would expect is a little bit different decision-making process, so lower capex.
+But then in the meantime, they are positioned to automate very clunky yet fundamental processes in your laboratories and basically take cost out and increase your efficiencies, which might be something that you really would like during times of constraint.
 So the positioning of those are just really, really, really good.
 And then last but not least, we're just really happy that we also have fantastic commercial excellence, right?
-So we have consultative selling from our team that, you know, a team of experts that can help you pick the right reagents really quickly, make sure that your experiments are repeatable and give you the right results.
-And in the meantime, for convenience, we have a very, very much a valued partnership with Thermo Fisher Scientific, where we utilize the Fisher channels for ease of ordering.
-And, and with that, you know, that the mark academic market, we feel that we are from all angles, as well positioned as you could be.
+So we have consultative selling from our team that, you know, a team of experts that can help you pick the right reagents really quickly and make sure that your experiments are repeatable and give you the right results.
+And in the meantime, For convenience, we have very much a valued partnership with Thermo Fisher Scientific, where we utilize the Fisher channels for ease of ordering.
+And with that, you know, the academic market, we feel that we are, from all angles, as well positioned as you could be.

 speaker

 Thank you.
-Our next question comes from Dan Arias with TIFL.
+Our next question comes from Dan Arias with Stiefel.
 Please go ahead.

 speaker